 - Take care of disagreements in a civilized fashion.
 Disagreements are a part of life, but arguments and fights should not be.
 If you have a problem with a fellow guildie, approach them about it, and attempt to work it out.
 If an agreement can not be met, or you simply don't feel comfortable bringing it up with the other person, talk to an officer.
 They're here to help.

-- Make an effort to keep your language polite on the forums, in guild chat, or in vent.
+- Make an effort to keep your language polite in guild chat and discord.
 Excessive crude comments are grounds for demotion and/or removal from a raid or the guild.

 - Registration on the guild discord is required for all members.
 Information will be posted there that can not be properly conveyed in-game.
 It is your job to keep up with what is going on in the guild.